TryGhost/Ghost/README.md

 If you want to use [Ghost as a NPM module there is a Wiki entry](https://github.com/TryGhost/Ghost/wiki/Using-Ghost-as-a-NPM-module) where you can find instructions on how to get set up.

-### Updating with the latest changes
+### Upgrading to The Latest Version

-Documentation on updating can be found in the [Ghost Guide](http://docs.ghost.org/installation/upgrading/)
+Upgrade instructions are in the [Ghost Guide](http://docs.ghost.org/installation/upgrading/)

 ### Logging in For The First Time